Tikvout/exelia-challenges/README.md

 2. run the command **npm install** to install all node modules and packages.
 3. run the command **npm start**.

-The JavaScript test took approximately 6 hours for both the jQuery and React version.
+The JavaScript test took approximately 6 hours for both the jQuery and React versions.

 ## 2. C# test and algorithm skills
 location: **2-algorithm-test/**